UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

   (hom-set : A → A → Set l2) (comp-hom : composition-operation-Set hom-set)
   where

-  associativity-prop-composition-operation-Set : Prop (l1 ⊔ l2)
+  is-associative-prop-composition-operation-Set : Prop (l1 ⊔ l2)
-  associativity-prop-composition-operation-Set =
+  is-associative-prop-composition-operation-Set =
     Π-Prop' A
     ( λ x →
       Π-Prop' A